chaoge525/soafee_demo/documentation/tools.rst

 This will cause ``STDOUT`` to contain only important messages, while the log file will receive the full output.
-If enabled, the log file should be consulted to check the current progress of the containerised build.
+If enabled, the log file should be consulted to check the current progress of the containerized build.

 The log path will be created if it does not exist.